Poulpes/onboarding/README.md

 ### Tools
 Regarding tools and processes:
 - Trello is our number 1 tool when managing project.
-- Communication goes through Slack
+- Internal communication goes through Slack
-- Emails are  Project Management is organiTrello is our m
+- Emails are for external communication: Poulpes <-> Client
+- Code is on GitHub other materials are stored on Google Poulpe's Team Drives
+- Planning and scheduling is made easy with a well-
 #### Trello

 #### Slack